Dusona terebrator: Description

 Head, antennae and thorax black.
-Central abodominal segments red, basal and posterior segments black, second tergite red on the posterior 0.4–0.5.
+Central abdominal segments red, basal and posterior segments black, second tergite red on the posterior 0.4–0.5.
 Hind tibia distinctly marked with black basally and apically.
-Maxillary paplps blackish brown.
+Maxillary palps blackish brown.
 Mandibles black in females, sometimes marked with yellowish red in males.
-Petiole smooth or with fine sculpture laterally in front of the glymmae, at most with some transverse wrinkles anterioly.
+Petiole smooth or with fine sculpture laterally in front of the glymmae, at most with some transverse wrinkles anteriorly.
 Mesopleuron with distinctly separated punctures at least dorsally and ventrally, coriaceous and dull between punctures.
 Third gastral tergite separated from the epipleuron by a crease.
 Median longitudinal carinae of the propodeum complete or almost complete, joining the costulae anteriorly.
 Size 9-11mm, 39–44(49) flagellomeres.
 Ovipositor index 1.0.
 Dusona terebrator is very similar to other small species of Dusona such as D. leptogaster, D. admontina and in particular D. nidulator but can be distinguished by a combination of the sculpture of the mesopleuron and petiole, the coloration of abdomen, the number of flagellomeres, ovipositor index and other smaller characteristics.